 We start with thinking about quitting, but what’s the good of that?
-You just have to do it.
 Then, preparing to quit.
 This is similar to thinking about it, but what is there to think about or prepare?
-You wake up one day with the realisation that smoking is pointless, dangerous and a waste of money, so you decide that you don’t want to do it anymore – or do you?
+You wake up one day with the realisation that smoking is pointless, dangerous, and a waste of money, so you decide that you don’t want to do it anymore—or do you?

 As for ‘travelling through the various stages’, you can go from being a smoker to quitting in one step.
-And in talking of finally quitting, the word ‘finally’ is redundant.
 In any case, this is the easy bit.
 The more difficult part is never smoking again in the rest of your life.
 But, unfortunately for many smokers, it seems the prospect of never smoking again is almost intolerable.

-Ash Kickers, bless their cotton socks, focuses on all the problems in the way of quitting – as if problems are inevitable and unavoidable in the quest to return to the happy state of not being a nicotine addict.
+Ash Kickers, bless their cotton socks, focus on all the problems in the way of quitting—as if problems are inevitable and unavoidable in the quest to return to the happy state of not being a nicotine addict.
 It would be more helpful, instead, for smokers to contemplate why they have continued to smoke.
 If they can understand that, they would realise that any perceived benefits or advantages of smoking are purely illusory, and by quitting they have nothing to lose and everything to gain.

 It’s of little use, however, just telling smokers this.
 Much better is to help them demonstrate to themselves why they really smoke and why quitting seems so hard.
 Then quitting can be easy.